-Reduction of the grapes as a quality improvement measure in the vineyard, which is also referred to as Auslichten, blind thinning, green crop and green harvest, as well as French Vendange vert (green harvest) or Éclaircissage.
-The reason for that is that higher earnings and high quality grapes are mutually exclusive.
-The removal of grapes will increase the accumulation of various substances in the remaining grapes vine achieved.
-The effects are increasing the extractives, higher Mostgewicht, Leaf-fruit ratio optimization, higher color intensity red wines and better resistance in drought.
-Apart from the general increase in quality, a positive long-term effect can be achieved, especially for young plants, because they can develop much better.
+Reduction of the grapes as a quality-improving measure in the vineyard, which is also referred to as thinning, curtain thinning, green cutting and green harvesting as well as French Vendange vert (green harvest) or éclaircissage.
+The reason is that it is higher earnings and high quality grapes are mutually exclusive.
+By removing grapes, an increased accumulation of different substances in the remaining grapes of the vine achieved.
+The effects are higher extract levels, higher Mostgewicht, Optimization of the leaf-fruit ratio, higher color intensity with red wines and better resistance when drought.
+Apart from the general increase in quality, a positive long-term effect can be achieved, especially with young plants, because they can develop much better.

-Already at pruning One can by limiting to a small number of eyes achieve a reduction.
-However, an extremely strong bleed poses the risk of poor environmental conditions during the life cycle growth cycle like late frost or weak blossom there is a drastic reduction.
-Furthermore, the vine also has fewer leaves with a small number of cuts.
-Therefore, thinning out in the summer is the best way to reduce yields, since many risks are no longer relevant and expected earnings are easy to estimate.
-A desired yield can be calculated with the following formula: average number of grapes per stick x average weight of grapes in kg x number of heads per ha gives the yield in kg / ha.
+Already with pruning can be limited to a small number of eyes achieve a reduction.
+However, an extremely strong bleed carries the risk that poor environmental conditions during the growth cycle like late frost or weak blossom there is a drastic reduction.
+Furthermore, the vine has fewer leaves with a small first cut.
+That is why thinning out in the summer is the best way to reduce yields, since many risks are no longer relevant and the expected yields can be estimated well.
+A desired yield can be calculated using the following formula: average number of grapes per stick x average grape weight in kg x number of sticks per ha gives the yield in kg / ha.